Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 Cal Stats and Trends

-- This season, the Golden Bears are winless ATS when entering a game as a favorite of 12 points or more.
+- This season, the Golden Bears are winless against the spread when entering a game as a favorite of 10 points or more.

-- Cal's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- Cal's games this year have gone over the total in four out of eight opportunities (50%).

-- When Cal puts up more than 31.8 points, it is 2-1 against the spread and 2-1 overall.
+- Cal is 2-1 against the spread and 2-1 overall this season when the team records more than 31.8 points.

-- In games that Cal piles up more than 385.4 yards, the team is 5-1 against the spread and 3-3 overall.
+- In games that Cal totals more than 385.4 yards, the team is 5-1 against the spread and 3-3 overall.

-- The Golden Bears have six giveaways this season, while the Wildcats have six takeaways .

 - Find the latest spread and moneyline odds for Cal at SISportsbook.